cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 - `focus-out`: tab key interactions
 - `move-out`: arrow key interactions
 - `mode-change`: change to `math`, `text` or `latex` mode
-- `placeholder-change`: an editable placeholder inside a read-only mathfield has been modified
 - `read-aloud-status-change`
 - `selection-change`
 - `undo-state-change`